peterjmarko/llm-narrative-framework/ROADMAP.md

 ### Final Validation and Data Generation

+- [ ] **Perform and Report Correction for Multiple Comparisons**
+  - [ ] Apply a Bonferroni or FDR (False Discovery Rate) correction to the final ANOVA results.
+  - [ ] Add a footnote or supplementary note to the article reporting the corrected p-values to demonstrate statistical rigor.
 - [ ] **Execute Full End-to-End Study**
   - [ ] Run the complete data preparation pipeline (`prepare_data.ps1`) to generate a fresh, final dataset from live sources.
   - [ ] Conduct the full experimental study, varying all three core factors (model name, group size, mapping strategy) to produce the final results.